skienzmatishun/rippreport/content/p/backstory-podcast-senate-impeachment/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Corrupt political insiders and big-money corporations are dodging justice while local police hoard high-powered military weaponry.
+The podcast breaks down how state officials buried witness testimony and handed Terminix a free pass.
+Watch this episode of Backstory Podcast to track where your tax dollars are really going.
 ---
 107,883,016 SARS-COV-2 cases confirmed worldwide with a total of 2,370,735 deaths; with 27,393,896 in the USA with 475,459 deaths; 477,570 cases in Alabama with 9,021 deaths; 1 M vaccine doses delivered, 550,000 administered.